Shetland Fling

 Arthur Anderson was born in the Böd of Gremista which still exists as a museum.

-Gremista was the original fish processing station in Shetland dating as far back as the 1700s.
+As far back as the 1700s, Gremista was the original fish processing station in Shetland.
 It was also the birthplace and home to another young fish processor, Arthur Anderson.

 The Böd of Gremista where Anderson was born and lived until he joined the Royal Navy.

 From these humble beginnings, Anderson went on to become the co-founder of Peninsular & Oriental Steam Navigation Company, (P&O).
-The story goes that after 10 years in the Royal Navy, he developed a shipping business between Britain, Spain and Portugal and then on to Egypt and eventually Australia.
+Following 10 years in the Royal Navy, he developed a shipping business between Britain, Spain and Portugal and then on to Egypt, eventually Australia.
 By the mid-1800s, P&O was the largest commercial fleet of steamships in the world!
-His motto was “Dö Weel and Persevere

 Arthur Anderson was co-founder of P&O Ferries whose cruise ships regularly visit Madeira.

-As a sideline, the ambitious young islander founded the Shetland Journal (1835), Shetland’s first newspaper to which he was editor and main contributor.
-There was just no stopping this guy!
-He also set up the Shetland Fishery Company encouraging fish exports to the UK and as far afield as Spain.
+As a sideline, the ambitious young islander founded the Shetland Journal (1835), Shetland’s first newspaper (of which he was editor and main contributor).
+He also set up the Shetland Fishery Company encouraging fish exports to the UK mainland and as far afield as Spain.

-In 1838, he sent Queen Victoria a pair of Shetland lace stockings for her Coronation, a somewhat racy gesture, I would have thought.
+In 1838, he sent Queen Victoria a pair of Shetland lace stockings for her Coronation, a somewhat racy gesture.
 But the Queen loved them, ordered another dozen pairs and kicked off a fashion in the upper echelons of English society and a huge increase in sales of Shetland lace.

-Today, Anderson High School in Lerwick is the island’s largest school, founded in 1862 as the “Anderson Educational Institute” by Arthur Anderson.
-The school’s motto is “Dö Weel and Persevere
+Today, Anderson High School in Lerwick is the island’s largest school, founded in 1862 as the “Anderson Educational Institute” by Anderson himself.
+And would you believe, the school’s motto is “Dö Weel and Persevere”.

 Commercial Street is Lerwick’s main thoroughfare.
 Anderson & Co specialises in Shetland Knitwear but I can’t find any family connection between them and Arthur.